[ English | Español | Pyccκuú ]

 implib msvcrt.dll, ord.742, _printf, __imp__printf

-Since the real function name is lost when using it's ordinal, it is recommended to specify the thunk name (_printf) and public import name (__imp__printf) explicitly this time.
-ImpLib won't complain if you don't specify them, but calling printf() will become a bit tricky ;-)
+Since the real function name is lost when using its ordinal, it is recommended to specify the thunk name (_printf) and public import name (__imp__printf) explicitly this time.
+ImpLib won't complain if you don't specify them, but calling printf() will become more tricky.

 Proceed compiling the library.
-Since ImpLib runs interpreted by the FASM's preprocessor and the script file contains over 700 functions, it might take some time to complete the task (about a couple of minutes on a fast machine):
+Since ImpLib runs interpreted by the FASM's preprocessor and the def-file contains a huge number of functions, it might take some time to complete the task:

 flat assembler version 1.67.23 (518320 kilobytes memory)